Rich Maloney: Draft picks: first rounders

-Maloney in his career coached 70 players drafted 77 times in the MLB Draft at Michigan and Ball State, including 6 first rounders all at Ball State.
-He had the first overall pick in 2002, Bryan Bullington; it was the first time in MAC sports history that a player was selected number 1 overall.
+Throughout his career at Michigan and Ball State, Maloney coached 70 players who were selected a total of 77 times in the MLB Draft.
+This includes six first-round picks—all produced during his tenure at Ball State.
+Notably, Maloney coached the 2002 top overall pick, Bryan Bullington, marking the first time in MAC history that a player in any sport was selected number one overall.